The Employee Merit Cycle (EMC) Workbook for FY27 will open in February

 Merit-Based One-Time Payments and Bonuses

-During the annual merit process, one-time payments and bonuses may be used in the following ways:
+During the annual merit process, bonuses may be used in the following ways:

-- One-time payments may be provided to employees in lieu of a base pay increase.
+- Bonuses (one-time payments) may be provided to employees in lieu of a base pay increase.
 This is commonly used for employees whose current annualized salary exceeds the maximum for their position’s pay grade.

-- Bonuses are used to reward extraordinary performance and/or contributions of employees during the year.
+- Bonuses are also used to reward extraordinary performance and/or contributions of employees during the year.

-- The following chart provides guidance on determining whether a bonus or a one-time payment is appropriate for a given situation.
+- The following chart provides guidance on determining whether a bonus is appropriate for a given situation.

 Resources:

-- Compensate Workers Job Aid: Covers how to navigate the employee merit cycle workbook and apply salary adjustments, performance bonuses, and/or promotions that occur at the beginning of the fiscal year.
+- Compensate Workers in EMC Job Aid: Covers how to navigate the employee merit cycle workbook and apply salary adjustments, performance bonuses, and/or promotions that occur at the beginning of the fiscal year.

 - How to Change Workforce Compensation Manger: This job aid will show how to process a Workforce Compensation Manager change in Oracle.

-- Reassign Workforce Compensation Manager in iO - This guide can be used when reassigning one or all existing reports as a result of a Workforce Compensation Manager change.
+- Add or Reassign Workforce Compensation Manager in iO - This guide can be used when reassigning one or all existing reports as a result of a Workforce Compensation Manager change.

 - Performances Resources: Performance Management